 If you're willing to do the extra work when using the rewards then it can make sense to use the card everyday.
 For anyone that may not want to take that time, we suggest using the card to pay for Hyatt stays and leveraging the card's annual and welcome offers to compensate for the annual fees.
 That alone should net you positive returns on having the Chase Credit Card

 The welcome offer is likely one of the biggest reasons to consider signing up for the credit card.
-Simply spend $1,000 in the first 3 months and you'll be eligible for 2 free nights at Hyatt properties.
-Good for a weekend stay at one of their resorts, obviously you'll want to use them among one of the higher category properties.
+Simply spend $2,000 in the first 3 months and you'll be eligible for 40,000 points.
+That's enough to book a weekend stay at some of their resorts.
 To get value equivalent to bonuses that other travel cards offer, you should use these awards towards hotel rooms that would otherwise cost at least $200 a night.
-(Many of the top travel cards have awards bonuses valued around the 4-500 range) This should probably exclude many of the category 1 - 3 properties since they tend to have lower average rates.
-At the very high end you can get over $1,000 in value out of this bonus.
+(Many of the top travel cards have awards bonuses valued around the 4-500 range).

 The annual bonus has a more limited benefit but definitely offsets the annual cost.
 Since it's limited to category 1 - 4 properties, there's a much lower cap on the value of the awards.
 With some category 4 properties charging above $200 for a nights stay, you'll still come out ahead on an yearly basis if you find a way to use this feature.

 Outside of the spending and bonuses the other feature of the Hyatt card is the automatic upgrade in elite status with the Hyatt Gold Passport loyalty program.
 This is a typical benefit afforded by many loyalty program affiliated credit cards.
-While the upgrade is to Platinum Membership, know that this is merely the first step up in the Gold Passport program.
-Normally attaining Platinum Membership would require 5 stays or 15 nights in a single year.
+While the upgrade is to Discoverist status, know that this is merely the first step up in the elite tiers.
+Normally attaining Discoverist status would require 10 qualifying nights or earning 25,000 Base Points or holding 3 qualifying meetings/events per calendar year.
 With the status comes 15% in extra points when staying at a Hyatt hotel and some additional flexibility when making reservations or checking out of your room.
 It's definitely a small benefit, but probably doesn't move the needle when it comes to the value of the card.